Polygon-OSS/mego-pgp/README.md

-# PolygonME - PGP extension
+# MEGO (Previously PolygonME) - PGP extension

-This is an example on how to use PolygonME in other contracts, PolygonME is a composable identity provider based on NFT and fully on-chain.
+This is an example on how to use MEGO in other contracts, MEGO is a composable identity provider based on NFT and fully on-chain.
 In this case we're extending it with PGP, so we'll be able to add and retrieve PGP public keys, for a given name.
 This can be very useful if we want to create a private messaging dapp or enhanced decentralized e-mail systems.